mddwyer/PUI2017_mdd328/HW9_mdd328/plot_review_hh1827.md

 legend could be colored differently or given a border, as at first glance the blue dot that represents observations appears to be a data point itself.

-Overall, the clearly portrays the relationship between EUI and GHG emissions.
+Overall, the plot clearly portrays the relationship between EUI and GHG emissions.